-I am a sixth-year Ph.D. candidate at the University of North Carolina at Chapel Hill.
-My work is in the area of Real-Time Systems, supervised by Dr. James H. Anderson.
-My focus is on cyber-physical systems that utilize one or more accelerators (e.g., GPUs) and the factors that affect the schedulability of these systems.
+I received my Ph.D. from the Department of Computer Science at the University of North Carolina at Chapel Hill in August 2021, supervised by Dr. James H. Anderson.
+My work is in the area of Real-Time Systems, focusing on cyber-physical systems that utilize one or more accelerators (e.g., GPUs) and the factors that affect the schedulability of these systems.

-I am excited to announce that I will be joining the Computer Science faculty at Denison University after completing my Ph.D. at UNC!
+I am excited to announce that I am joining the Computer Science faculty at Denison University!

 Before coming to UNC, I received a Bachelor of Science and Master of Engineering in Electrical Engineering and Computer Science (course VI-2) from MIT in 2011 and 2012, respectively.
 I then spent three years at Microsoft as a Software Development Engineer in Office.